Hamza-Bouzoubaa/ShortVideoGenerator/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as per the terms of the license.

-We hope this project helps you create engaging short videos from long content.
+I hope this project helps you create engaging short videos from long content.
 Feel free to contribute, report issues, or share your feedback to make it even better!